 Tip #5 - Keep Looking for Inspiration

 Follow a few card making blogs to see what cardmakers online are up to.
-You can search either on google using a combination of search terms such as 'cardmaking','blog', 'brand of a manufacturer' etc... or since Google retired their blog only search then use blogsearchengine.
-Again use any terms that has paper crafting connection so you might come up with a few gems of blogs you will want to follow to get inspired.
+You can search either on google using a combination of search terms such as 'cardmaking,' 'blog,' 'brand of a manufacturer,' etc. Again use any terms that have paper crafting connection so you might come up with a few gems of blogs you will want to follow to get inspired.

 Tip #6 - Suss the Zen Properties of Making Greeting Cards

 Deconstruct cards that you see in magazines and online, basically try to see how the card was made: how many layers were used, where they've positioned the elements and how the cardmaker kept the greeting card proportion balanced.
 As you read more magazines and experience the making of greeting cards then you'll start to spot new ideas or new ways of doing things pretty quickly, you will know after a while, 'you're ready' when you'll look at a magazine and instantly recognise a technique and/or the supplies used (even the name of the manufacturers).